mahsamabbas/Django_orm/project/readme.txt

 python manage.py runserver

-For database migrations, use these commands. python manage.py makemigrations
+For database migrations, use these commands: python manage.py makemigrations

 and then,